alschumacher/frobozz-ai/README.md

 ## Notes

+* This text adventure is about the **simplest** and also **silliest** type of text adventure you could conceive of.
+But it's just there for a demo.
+As I said, I don't want data leaks.
+There is another, much harder, text adventure in the works that will really test all this stuff.
 * There is a conspicous editor/text-adventure-editor folder in here.
-It is a mostly vibe-coded React project for building text adventures by hand within the engine I wrote.
+It is a mostly vibe-coded React project for building text adventures by hand within the engine I wrote, but I did write a few bits myself and help the coding agent find its way back when it got lost.
 * For now, only OpenAI models are supported.
 Easy extension later on.
 The project is still very much in the early stages.
-* There is another, much harder, text adventure in the works that will really test all this stuff.